ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

       };

       // --- Step 1: Initial Scan for Theoretically Overlapping Elements ---
+      // This function identifies elements that *might* overlap and sets up IntersectionObservers for them.
-      const scanForPotentialOverlaps = () => {
+      // It's called less frequently than checkVisualOverlap(). const scanForPotentialOverlaps = () => {
-        // Clear previous observations
-        if (potentialOverlapObserver) {
+        // Disconnect existing observer to clear old observations if (potentialOverlapObserver) {
           potentialOverlapObserver.disconnect();
           observedElementsForOverlap.clear();
         }

-        // Create a new IntersectionObserver for potential overlapping elements potentialOverlapObserver = new IntersectionObserver((entries) => {
+        // Create a new IntersectionObserver for potential overlapping elements.
+        // It triggers when an element enters/leaves the viewport (threshold: 0). potentialOverlapObserver = new IntersectionObserver((entries) => {
           entries.forEach(entry => {
-            if (entry.isIntersecting) {
-              // An observed element just entered the viewport checkVisualOverlap(); // Immediately check for visual overlap } else {
-              // An observed element left the viewport, re-evaluate banner visibility checkVisualOverlap();
-            }
+            // When a potentially overlapping element changes its intersection state,
+            // re-evaluate the banner's visual overlap.
+            checkVisualOverlap();
           });
         }, {
           root: null, // viewport